ahamedzoha/shonchoy/docs/upstream-configuration-guide.md

 - **API Server**: Running locally on port 4001 (`pnpm dev:api` or `cd apps/api && pnpm dev`).
 - **APISIX Dashboard**: Accessible at [http://127.0.0.1:9000](http://127.0.0.1:9000) with credentials `admin/admin`.

+### WSL2 Environment Setup

+If you're running on WSL2 (Windows Subsystem for Linux), the networking differs from native Linux/macOS:

+- `host.docker.internal` points to the Windows host, not the WSL2 VM
+- Use the WSL2 VM's IP address instead for container-to-host communication
+- Run `./scripts/setup-wsl2-apisix.sh` for automatic WSL2-compatible configuration

 ---

 ## Configuration Methods